Table of Content

 Responsibilities And Duties of NDT Technician

-Here's a step-by-step process that is followed by every NDT technician:
+Here's a step-by-step process that is followed by every NDT Technician:

-a) Examining The Substance - With their knowledge and skills in performing NDT methods, they test various materials in accordance with the structure or material being tested.
+With their knowledge and skills in performing NDT Methods, they test various materials in accordance with the structure or material being tested.

 This way it helps in assuring that the substances are all safe and the object is perfect for further usage.
 However, the operation might have to be stopped if any serious deformities are identified.

 Maintenance is the core element of any object to function right!
-Therefore, in this step, NDT technicians must calibrate the settings on the basis of the object being examined.
+Therefore, in this step, NDT Technicians must calibrate the settings on the basis of the object being examined.

-It is quite essential to consider the safety & security of every individual who is involved in the non-destructive examination.
+It is quite essential to consider the safety & security of every individual who is involved in the Non-destructive Examination.